Competitive Operational Costs

 Before setting up operations in a country, all companies must undertake a very important research and evaluation process, in which operation costs represent an influential role in the final result.

-The minimum wage in Nicaragua is characterized as the most competitive at the regional level.
-Wages in different economic sectors range between US$0.86 to US$1.93 per hour.
-Fringe benefits represent 49% additional to the minimum wage; these include social security, contribution paid by the employer to the National Institute of Technology (INATEC for its acronym in Spanish), payment of vacations and Christmas bonus, among others.
+Nicaragua has the most competitive minimum wage in the region.
+Wages in different economic sectors range from US$0.92 to US$2.06 per hour.
+Fringe benefits represent 52.0% additional to the minimum wage; these include social security, contribution paid by the employer to the National Institute of Technology (INATEC for its acronym in Spanish), vacation payment and Christmas bonus, among others.

 Monthly in US$